-This super easy recipe for Eton Mess will give you a delicious summer dessert with crushed chewy meringue, strawberries and cream.
-The perfect dessert during a warm English summer when watching Wimbledon or at a garden party.
+This super easy recipe for Eton Mess gives you a delicious summer dessert with crushed chewy meringue, strawberries and cream.
+The perfect dessert during a warm English summer whilst watching Wimbledon or at a garden party.

 Rackets, squash and Eton mess

 Eton mess originates from Eton college in England.
 Eton College is a very posh school in the South of England where many well-known people received their secondary education.

 Prince Harry and William went to school there, as well as many British Prime Ministers such as David Cameron and Boris Johnson.
 It is probably the most famous public school in the country.